Bodev13/conduit-fullstack-app/README.md

 ### How to trigger deployment

-Deployment happens automatically when you push changes to the branch `cicd-setup`
+Deployment happens automatically when you push changes to the branch `cicd-actions-build`

 You can also trigger the workflow manually from the `Actions tab` in GitHub.